December 3, 2018

 Update: Part 2 is now here

-The recent massive data breach at Marriot’s newly minted SPG (Simply Phucked Guests) program got me thinking about various data exfiltration techniques, including over DNS.
-Probably not related to this breach, but it was a completely random thought and I realized that Cribl can help security practitioners and threat hunters here.
+The massive data breach from Marriot’s Starwood reservation system got me thinking about various data exfiltration techniques, including over DNS.
+Probably not related to this breach, but it was a completely random thought and I realized that Cribl LogStream can help security practitioners and threat hunters here.

 As you may know, data exfiltration is a well known adversary attack tactic.
 Mitre has a whole lot of content on its MITRE ATT&CK™ knowledge-base dedicated to exfiltration techniques.
 In an exfiltration scenario, data from malware or spyware infected machines is sent to a remote destination that acts as command and control (C2/C&C) server.
 To keep the communication alive for as long as possible “covert” or alternate communication channels and protocols are typically employed.
 One of the most common ones is DNS.
 The fundamental idea is to perform the exfiltration between the two parties over DNS requests.
 The (malware infected) client sends out requests, for example for